Roof Not Required: New Options Emerge for Accessing Solar Energy

 If you’re interested accessing solar energy but previously thought it inaccessible to you, it may be time to look again.
 New acquisition models are quickly changing the industry, making it more inclusive than ever before.

-- Smart Grid Consumer Collaborative's Consumer Driven Technologies Study
+- Smart Energy Consumer Collaborative's Consumer Driven Technologies Study

 - Dept. of Energy SunShot Community and Shared Solar